1) Hockey Night in Canada

 5) Remember To Say “I Love You”

-Right, you’ve had your fill of attractive behinds and have spotted a girl who’s quite acceptable nose to nose.
 What next?
-Whatever you do, say “I love you” before it’s too late, or succumb — the way this fellow succumbs to a terrifyingly ardent 27 year-old Germaine Greer.
+Whatever you do, say “I love you” before it’s too late, or succumb — the way this fellow succumbs to an ardent 27 year-old Germaine Greer.

 Martin Sharp, “Darling Do You Love Me?”
 (1968)